echronos/echronos/components/rigel/docs.md

 The [Configuration Reference] chapter details the interface to the build-time configuration of the RTOS that system designers use to tailor the RTOS to their applications.

+Throughout this document, *eChronos RTOS* or *the RTOS* will refer specifically to the *Rigel* variant of eChronos.

 /*| doc_concepts |*/
 ## Overview